dotnet/msbuild/Documentation/installation-scenarios.md

 # General principles that apply to the installs
+- This doc is represnting ideal state and not the current state
 - Only HTTPS links are allowed in any online property
 - All installers are signed properly
 - All user facing materials point to the getting started page